-This is the fourth Teaching Idea in a series designed to help students think critically about the long and troubling history between law enforcement and Black Americans, while not stereotyping or criminalizing all police officers.
-Use these Teaching Ideas to help your students bring a historical lens to these complex issues, engage with a range of experiences with policing, and consider ways to build a society that ensures the safety of all people.
+This is the fourth Teaching Idea in a series designed to help students think critically about the long and troubling history between law enforcement and Black Americans.
+Use these Teaching Ideas to help your students bring a historical lens to these complex issues, engage with nuanced sources that reflect a range of experiences with policing, and consider ways to build a society that ensures the safety of all people.

 Note: What follows are teacher-facing instructions for the activities.
-Get student-facing instructions in the Google Slides for this Teaching Idea.
+Find student-facing instructions in the Google Slides for this Teaching Idea.

-The police are the public and the public are the police .
-This is a social equation, and like any other equation, it must balance.
+The police are the public and the public are the police . . .
 America’s current crisis, therefore, cannot be understood as a crisis of policing.
 It is a crisis of the American people, which, naturally, includes the police.

 We must, then, look beyond tactics, strategies, and policies to departmental values and culture.
 But precisely because the police are the public and the public are the police, we must also look to the context in which each law enforcement agency develops its values and culture.
 They are products of wider American society, laws, and history.

 But systemic as well is our intense and enduring American aspiration toward what a slaveholding Thomas Jefferson described in the Declaration of Independence: a society in which all people are regarded as they were created— equal—all possessing the same unalienable rights to life, liberty, and the pursuit of happiness.
-The more that American policing succeeds in closing the gap between aspiration toward and realization of these systemic constituents of America, the more the nation’s policing will look like good policing.3
+The more that American policing succeeds in closing the gap between aspiration toward and realization of these systemic constituents of America, the more the nation’s policing will look like good policing.1

-Remote Learning Note: Ask students to respond to the prompts on an Exit Card, which they can then share with you.
+Remote Learning Note: Students can write their final reflections in their journals or on an Exit Card, which they can share with you.